lowlydba/LowlyDBA/README.md

 Some of my unique skills include:

 - Rounding out custom Slackmoji libraries
+- Championing all things markdown
-- Being a champion for markdown linting
+- Being an automagician
 - Passion for digital craftsmanship & accessibility
+- Multi faceted altruism in engineering

 I also: